dustinpfister/blog_posts/_posts/linux-tar.md

 ## 1 - Linux tar basics

 In this section I will be starting out with just a few quick examples of the Linux tar command.
 While I am at it I will also be using a number of other commands in these examples as a way to quickly create some dummy content to compress.
 For example there is using the [Linux head](/2021/03/10/linux-head) command to read a few charterers worth of data from the \/dev\/random sudo device which is one of many such options in the [dev folder of a Linux system](/2021/11/17/linux-folders-dev/).
-I then pipe that threw xxd to get random hex code to which I can then write to a text file by making use of redirection.
-In real examples the content that is to be compresses might be a text file, or a buch of files and folders in a root folder.
+I then pipe that threw the [Linux xxd](/2021/11/19/linux-xxd) to get random hex code to which I can then write to a text file by making use of redirection.
+Another option for creating some quick dummy content would be to use the yes command with the Linux head command again also.

+In real examples the content that is to be compresses might be a text file, or a bunch of files and folders in a root folder.
+However in any case in this section I will be going over just a few simple examples that have to do with creating a compressed file, and then extracting such a file.

 ### 1.1 - create a compressed file from random data